code-differently/code-differently-24-q4/lesson_00/cdbluejr/README.md

 ## Fun Facts

 * I used the original IBM PC in high school.
 * My first programming language was BASIC, which I learned at the age of 16.
-I placed 2nd in a national competition for organization formally know as Office Education Association.
+I placed 2nd in a national competition for organization formally known as Office Education Association.
 * I have been married twice, first married was from June 9th, 1990 to December 2nd, 1999.

 ## Photo Gallery